Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Related Work

-The causal abilities of LLMs are a highly debated issue~\cite{willig2023causal}, but it is undeniable that LLMs have made significant improvements on multiple causal benchmarks~\cite{kıcıman2023causal}.
-Additionally, traditional causal methods heavily rely on potential causal mechanisms and prior domain knowledge within a system that cannot be explicitly demonstrated~\cite{stolfo2022causal}.
+The causal abilities of foundation models are a highly debated issue~\cite{zevcevic2023causal, jin2024can}, but it is undeniable that foundation models have made significant improvements on multiple causal benchmarks~\cite{kıcıman2023causal}.
+Additionally, traditional causal methods heavily rely on potential causal mechanisms and prior domain knowledge within a system that cannot be explicitly demonstrated~\cite{stolfo-etal-2023-causal}.
 Furthermore, causal knowledge in traditional causal methods is difficult to transfer to other domains, limiting the practicality of causal methods.
-In contrast, LLMs utilize background knowledge about the real world as prior information, enabling them to comprehend and formalize diverse causal scenarios and use this knowledge to make accurate reasoning about unseen events~\cite{chen2023mitigating}.
-Specifically, the emergence capability of LLMs can be leveraged to perform causal discovery using the internal knowledge of the model. \cite{long2023can} generated simple causal structures for a limited set of variables mentioned in the text using LLMs, but this relied on the connectors between variables in the text.
-Therefore, \cite{ban2023query} further integrated the generated causal knowledge as input, enabling LLMs to discover more faithful and novel causal relationships from data, and integrated LLMs as a causal knowledge querying tool into classical models, bringing significant performance improvement.
+In contrast, foundation models utilize background knowledge about the real world as prior information, enabling them to comprehend and formalize diverse causal scenarios and use this knowledge to make accurate reasoning about unseen events~\cite{chen2023mitigating}.
+Specifically, the emergence capability of foundation models can be leveraged to perform causal discovery using the internal knowledge of the model.
+In \cite{long2022can}, foundation models are used to generate causal structures for a limited set of variables, relying on the connectors between variables given in the text.
+Therefore, \cite{ban2023query} further integrated the generated causal knowledge as input, enabling foundation models to discover more faithful and novel causal relationships from data, and integrated foundation models as a causal knowledge querying tool into classical models, bringing significant performance improvement.